-Philip believes that artists should try to make large-scale societal change happen and not just comment on it.
+Philip treats each project as an (ad)venture and he believes that leaders should try to make large-scale (societal) change happen and not just comment on it.
 His extraordinary projects over the last two decades have helped facilitate a more democratic and accessible world.

-Letts designed and developed the first digital currency in the late 1990’s called Beenz which was adopted by over 6 million people around the world.
+Letts spearheaded one of the first digital currencies in the late 1990’s called Beenz which was adopted by over 6 million people around the world.
 It opened up access to cash for the least advantaged and allowed people to earn money for simple Web activities such as clicking on links and filling in forms.

-Letts shaped an international barter network for struggling small businesses and sole traders.
-It allowed them to trade goods and services without the use of cash, avoiding bureaucratic capitalistic constraints.
+Philip led an international barter network for tens of thousands of small businesses in North America and Europe.
+It enabled the trading of goods and services without the use of cash, avoiding bureaucratic constraints.
 Small traders welcomed how this helped them improve their cash flow, widen their market and reduce costs.

 A First Smartphone Interface

-In the early 2000’s Letts designed one of the first smartphone Web interfaces adopted by many of the world’s largest telecom companies.
-It helped enable the mobile Internet and usher in Web access to the masses.
+In the early 2000’s Philip ran a company that designed one of the first smartphone web interfaces adopted by many of the world’s largest telecom companies.
+It helped enable the mobile Internet and ushered in web access to the masses.

 Global Artists Network